Brian Banks (baseball)

 Brian Glen Banks (born September 28, 1970), is an American former professional baseball player.
 Banks hails from Mountain View High School and played first base, outfield, and catcher from 1993–2004.
 He played for the Florida Marlins and Milwaukee Brewers of Major League Baseball (MLB).
 Banks was a part of the 2003 World Series Champion Florida Marlins.
 He retired from professional baseball on August 20, 2004.

-Following his baseball career, Brian returned to school and graduated in 2011 from the Arizona School of Dentistry and Oral Health.
-Dr. Banks is currently the owner/operator of Banks Pediatric Dentistry, banksdental.com in Gilbert, Arizona.
+Following his baseball career, Banks returned to school and graduated in 2011 from the Arizona School of Dentistry and Oral Health.
+He now runs the Banks Pediatric Dentistry in Mesa, Arizona.

 Banks is a member of the Church of Jesus Christ of Latter-day Saints.